deephyper/deephyper/docs/examples/examples_bbo/plot_multi_objective_optimization.rst

 - columns starting by ``m:`` are metadata returned by the black-box function.
 - ``pareto_efficient`` is a column only returned for MOO which specify if the evaluation is part of the set of optimal solutions.

-Let us use this table to visualized evaluated objectives:

 ..
+GENERATED FROM PYTHON SOURCE LINES 115-117

+Let us use this table to visualize evaluated objectives.
+The estimated optimal solutions will be colored in red.

-GENERATED FROM PYTHON SOURCE LINES 150-173
+..
+GENERATED FROM PYTHON SOURCE LINES 117-141

 .. dropdown:: Code (Plot evaluated objectives)